QTIM-Lab/MedICI-Challenge-Bundles/aks_MedNIST_bundle/README/README.md

   medicichallenges/mednist:inference \
   python inference_on_test.py
 ```

-Now that you have a model created and saved, we need to package that up with inference code to do the inference phase.

 Before we continue, the platform this will run on operates in a specific directory structure: